 Who is eligible to attend the Workshops/Work Sessions put on by the Initiative?

-All declared candidates, that have paid their portion of their fees, are eligible to attend the Workshops/Work sessions.
+All registered candidates that have paid their portion of fees are eligible to attend the Workshops/Work Sessions.

 Am I required to attend the workshops if I would like financial assistance from the Initiative?

 You are not required to attend the workshops in order to receive financial assistance.
-Workshops are optional for candidates.
+Workshops are optional, but highly recommended.

 I am attending a WNBCI workshop.
 What expenses does the Initiative cover?

 The Initiative will provide meals during the workshop and will pay for half the cost of a hotel room per candidate (if needed).
 The Initiative will not cover transportation or meals/activities outside of the workshop.
 There is no registration fee.

 I just finished registering for a workshop.
 What are my next steps?

 Transportation and room reservations are the responsibility of the candidate.
 Note, double occupancy with another candidate is required for teachers staying in a hotel room.
 Should you choose to have a single room you will be responsible for half of the cost of the room.
 You will also want to make sure to complete workshop preparation as outlined on your registration confirmation page.

 How do I withdraw from the National Board Certification process?